zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Innostore.md

 Riak if you have a large amount of data to store.
 Let’s take a look at how you can use Innostore as a backend for Riak.

+### Strengths:

+  * Very good performance when configured/tuned for your use case

+    InnoDB can be very fast when configured properly.
+Depending on your configuration and access patterns InnoDB can perform within very strict SLAs.

+  * Able to manage more keys than can fit into memory

+    InnoDB caches as much of the active dataset (keys, values, index information and locks) in memory as will fit in the buffer pool space allocated (`buffer_pool_size`).
+As the active data set changes so does the in-memory cache.
+InnoDB can operate in conditions where the active data exceeds the available memory (buffer size).
+It does this by maintaining an LRU cache in memory of as much data as possible.
+In cases where your active data set exceeds memory you will experience additional latency as InnoDB fetches data from disk.

+  * Highly tunable

+    InnoDB has grown to have a lot of tuning parameters over the years.

+### Weaknesses:

+  * GPL rather than Apache license

+    There are additional restrictions and requirements placed on your use of Innostore because InnoDB is licensed under the GPL.
+This is the reason that we do not bundle the Innostore backend with the rest of Riak.

+  * Embedded InnoDB is no longer supported by InnoBase Oy (Oracle)

+    InnoDB has been around for many years as the sole product of InnoBase Oy which was acquired by Oracle in November of 2006, long before the acquisition of Sun (which included MySQL).
+The "Embedded InnoDB" product was was dropped shortly after the acquisition and integration of Sun and MySQL.
+Innostore is based on the last release of Embedded InnoDB with some additional patches and updates but is not fully up to date with the current state of the InnoDB code distributed within MySQL.
+This divergence and lack of ongoing support makes us believe that Oracle is no longer interested in any use of InnoDB outside of MySQL.

+  * Key's must be < 255 bytes

+    Although Innostore does support arbitrarily large numbers of keys within a bucket it does not support lengthy keys.
+Keep this in mind when using this storage engine.

+  * Recovery process can take some time if log files are large enough

+    Depending on the size and number of log file segments InnoDB recovery (the process of reviewing files to ensure data integrity during start-up) can take some time.

+  * Bulk insert should be pre-sorted to maintain a blanced btree

+    Due to the nature of btrees and the implementation of said in InnoDB if you are going to insert a large amount of data (such as a bulk load process) then it is best if you pre-sort it before inserting.
+This prevents a degenerate case where btrees become highly unbalanced causing performance to suffer.

+  * On-disk overhead

+    InnoDB incurs a fair amount of overhead on disk due to the way it constructs and maintains index information.
+Expect up to 2x data bloat plus the overhead of log files at each node running Innostore.

+  * Log/data contention demands separate disks

+    InnoDB's default is to synchronize data to disk when writing and to bypass operating system buffers.
+This results in more than one write at different locations on a single drive causing each update to incur the overhead of at least one disk seek.
+Avoiding this is key when tuning for high performance environments and that generally involves separating data and log files onto different drives.

+  * Highly tunable

+    InnoDB has grown to have a lot of tuning parameters over the years, it can be hard to know that you've achieved maximum performance without a lot of testing various combinations under real application load.

 ## Installing Innostore

 Unlike the other storage engines, Innostore is distributed separately from